-41. Question: What ICD-10-PCS procedure code should be assigned for a drug or other therapeutic substance administered in the hospital inpatient setting to treat COVID-19 when there is no unique code for the administration of the specific substance?
-(7/30/2020)
+4. Question: What ICD-10-PCS procedure code should be assigned for a new drug or other therapeutic substance administered in the hospital inpatient setting to treat COVID-19 when there is no unique code for the administration of the specific substance?
+(7/30/2020; revised 8/5/2020)

-Answer: Effective with discharges on or after August 1, 2020, assign ICD-10-PCS code XW013F5, Introduction of Other New Technology Therapeutic Substance into Subcutaneous Tissue, Percutaneous Approach, New Technology Group 5, code XW033F5, Introduction of Other New Technology Therapeutic Substance into Peripheral Vein, Percutaneous Approach, New Technology Group 5, code XW043F5, Introduction of Other New Technology Therapeutic Substance into Central Vein, Percutaneous Approach, New Technology Group 5, or code XW0DXF5, Introduction of Other New Technology Therapeutic Substance into Mouth and Pharynx, External Approach, New Technology Group 5, for administration of a therapeutic substance to treat COVID-19 when a unique code does not exist.
+Answer: Effective with discharges on or after August 1, 2020, the following ICD-10-PCS codes should be used for administration of a new therapeutic substance to treat COVID-19 when the substance is not classified elsewhere in ICD-10-PCS:

+XW013F5, Introduction of Other New Technology Therapeutic Substance into Subcutaneous Tissue, Percutaneous Approach, New Technology Group 5

+XW033F5, Introduction of Other New Technology Therapeutic Substance into Peripheral Vein, Percutaneous Approach, New Technology Group 5

-These codes should only be assigned for therapeutic substances being used to treat COVID-19.
-For administration of "other therapeutic substances" that are being used to treat medical conditions other than COVID-19, see ICD-10-PCS table 3E0.
+XW043F5, Introduction of Other New Technology Therapeutic Substance into Central Vein, Percutaneous Approach, New Technology Group 5 to treat medical conditions other than COVID-19, see ICD-10-PCS table 3E0.
 For example, code 3E033GC describes "Introduction of Other Therapeutic Substance into Peripheral Vein, Percutaneous Approach."